Aarif5856/automation-platform/DEMO_VIDEO_SCRIPTS.md

 "Our clients love the simplicity.
 They can manage their entire automation strategy without any technical knowledge."

 [150-180 seconds] CALL TO ACTION
 "Ready to offer professional automation services?
-Contact us at info@the-automatepro.info for a free consultation."
+Contact us at contact@example.com for a free consultation."

 [180-210 seconds] END SCREEN
 "Subscribe for more business automation tips! #dashboard #automation #business"